Gan-Jiang/Self-Driving-P3-Behavioral-Cloning/README.md

-# Behaviorial Cloning Project
+## Behaviorial Cloning Project

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
+This is the third project of udacity self-driving engineer nanodegree.
+In this project, I use convolutional neural networks to clone my own driving behavior.
 The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+Udacity has provided a simulator where you can steer a car around a track for data collection.
+Therefore, what we need to do is to use keyboard to drive in the simulator, and afterward use neural network to learn how we drive through the loop.
+I have not uploaded the simulator, so you have to go to udacity github if you want to try it out yourself.

-The Project
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report
+### What I did
+Images and steering angles are recorded using the simulator.
+These images form the training set.
+Then, train a convolutional neural network and predict the steering angles using it while self-driving in the simulator.
+The training dataset is obtained according to the following procedure:

+(1) I first tried my best to drive in the middle of the lane for three loops;

+(2) Then, I did the recovery trick for some difficult turns several times;

+(3) I put all of the center images (center camera) I recorded to dataset.
+Then, a train-validation-test split was done, the ratio of the training data, validation data, and test data are 60%, 20% and 20% respectively;

+The neural network architechture is obtained as follows:

+(1) I set LeNet as the starting point.
+Since LeNet is using 32*32*3 pictures, I resize each image to 32*64*3.
+Then, I make all of the data zero-mean and normalized;

+(2) I choose Adam as optimizer since it can consider the learning rate decay automatically; The batch size is set to 128 which is appropriate for my GPU memory.
+The number of epochs is set to 20 according to the results of ModelCheckpoint.
+The val_loss barely improve after 20 epochs.
+Also, this is a regression problem, so I set the loss function to MSE.

+(3) Then, I start to try different architechture and parameters.
+I have tried changed the following: (a) Active function (b) The number of convolutional layers: 2, 3, 4 (c) The depth and filter size of convolutional layers; (d) The number of fully-connected layers and neurons in the fully-connected layers. (e) Drop-out I check the test accuracy, and also run the model using simulator.
+At last, I choose the model I use, which is described as follows:

+(1)The number of layers are 11 layers;The order of the layers are convolutional layer, max-pooling layer, convolutional layer, max-pooling layer, convolutional layer, max-pooling layer, drop-out layer, and at last four fully-connected layers.

+(2) All activation functions are relu;

+(3) The depth of three convolutional layers are 32, 64 and 96;

+(4) The number of neurons for fully-connected layers are 120, 80, 43 and 1;

+(5) The filter size for the convolutional layers are 4*4.
+The filter size for pooling layers is 2*2;

+(6) The keep-prob is 0.5 for drop-out layer.

 ### Dependencies
 This lab requires: